 Technical Committee Award Voting Process

-- The Technical Committee chairs will create guidelines on how to read for the technical committee award and publish them to the technical committee members.
+- The Chair will create guidelines on how to read for the technical committee award and publish them to the technical committee members.
 These are guidelines, not requirements, which may help as papers are read.
 They will reflect the 'Paper and Presentation Requirements'.

-- The Technical Committee Chair, along with the Program Manager, will assign the first and second round paper assignments to the Technical Committee members.
+- The Chair will assign the first and second round paper assignments to the Technical Committee members.
 As much as possible this will be based on the Technical Committee members’ areas of expertise.

-- Synopsys employees are exempt from voting on any user awards.
+- Synopsys employees are excluded from voting on any user awards.

 Round One Voting